donnellsmithaf/CEG-2350-LABS/Lab12/Lab12.md

    - `130.108.0.0 - 130.108.255.255` =
    - `10.0.0.0 - 10.0.0.255` =
    - `your_public_ip - your_public_ip` =
-2. How you confirmed current rules are bad, and why are they bad.
+2. How you confirmed current rules are bad, and why are they bad: By default, a security group includes an outbound rule that allows all outbound traffic and You can specify specific separate rules for inbound and outbound traffic are true: Default security groups allow all outbound traffic, and you specify separate inbound and outbound rules.
 3. Your implementation details and **screenshot**
-4. Something invalid:
+4. Something invalid: Valid IP address must be in the form of A.B.C.D, where A,B,C and D are numbers from 0-255.
+The numbers cannot be 0 prefixed unless they are 0.

 ## Extra Credit Answers: